2015 Tianjin explosions: Pollution

+Victims

 Immediate aftermath

 On Thursday morning, the Chinese leaders ordered officers in the city to make full effort in rescuing the injured, and search for those missing.
-Xi Jinping, the General Secretary of the Chinese Communist Party and Li Keqiang, the Premier of the People's Republic of China, also said police should investigate the cause of the incident and punish those responsible for the blast.
+Xi Jinping, the General Secretary of the Chinese Communist Party and Li Keqiang, the Premier of the People's Republic of China, instructed police to investigate the cause of the incident and punish those responsible for the blast.

-Tianjin officials, concerned at the potential public response, announced initially that 14 people had perished in the explosions, but later raised the death toll to 44 once the scale of the explosions became clear.
+Tianjin officials, concerned at the potential public response, announced initially that fourteen people had perished in the explosions, but later raised the death toll to forty-four once the scale of the explosions became clear.
 The South China Morning Post (SCMP) cited a Tianjin police source that officers had been instructed to remove bodies from the scene to deliberately understate the official death toll, which angered the Tianjin government.

-The morning following the explosion military personnel began to arrive in Tianjin to help with the search and recovery efforts.
+The morning following the explosion, military personnel began to arrive in Tianjin to help with the search and recovery efforts.
 Extra equipment, such as bulldozers, were brought in to help with the clean-up operation.
 Over 200 nuclear and biochemical experts, including a team from the International Atomic Energy Agency, began arriving in Tianjin to assess the health risks from the chemicals being released into the atmosphere.
 Government personnel set up twelve temporary monitoring stations near the blast site with above-normal levels of pollutants being detected.
 A nearby drainage outlet was also closed, and water quality tested.

 Firefighting was suspended on the afternoon of 13 August due to the uncertainty of the content and quantity of hazardous materials being stored on site.
-A team of over 200 chemical specialists was deployed to the site to assess the hazardous materials on site and dangers to the environment, and to determine the best way to put out the remaining fires and proceed with search and rescue and clean-up operations.
+A team of over two hundred chemical specialists was deployed to assess the hazardous materials on site and dangers to the environment, and to determine the best way to put out the remaining fires and proceed with search and rescue and clean-up operations.
 Later that day, rescue personnel were dispatched in an attempt to remove the 700 tonnes of sodium cyanide believed to be stored at the site, with hydrogen peroxide being prepared to neutralise the chemicals.
 Daily press conferences were organised.
 A press conference organised by local officials held on 14 August came to an abrupt end when a journalist began asking questions as to why such dangerous chemicals were stockpiled so close to housing estates.

-Initially, more than 3,500 area residents were staying in temporary shelters, but the number surpassed six thousand within three days.
+Initially, more than 3,500 area residents were staying in temporary shelters, but the number surpassed 6,000 within three days.
 The government issued an evacuation order over concerns of further explosions; not all residents complied.

 On 15 August, local authorities ordered the evacuation of residents within a 3 km radius of the blast site, prompted by the threat of "toxic substances", including sodium cyanide.

 The State Council ordered inspections of all businesses using dangerous chemicals and explosives across the country.